cammixx/VeriMage-ImgDect/README.md

 # Fraud_Detection
-The main aim of this project is to detect an AI-generated image and predict its confidence score.
+The Fraud Detection project focuses on identifying AI-generated images and estimating the confidence score of the detection.
+Its primary goal is to build a binary image classification model that accurately differentiates between real and AI-generated images.

 ## Dataset
 <!-- Dataset details to be updated-->